xelera-technologies/Tree-Inference/docs/cheatSheetRF.md

 ```
 xlSetup = xl.XlRandomForestSetup()
-fpga_model = xlSetup.getModelForFPGA(model)
+xlSetup.getModelForFPGA(model,"myModelRF.xlmodel")
 del xlSetup
 ```
+where:
-where `model` is a trained scikit-learn Random Forest model which shall be inferred.
-A trained model (`fpga_model`) prepared for FPGA is returned.
+* `model` is a trained scikit-learn Random Forest model which shall be inferred.
+* `myModelRF.xlmodel` is the file name of the returned saved model (`.xlmodel` format) for FPGA

 ### Run inference (prediction) on FPFA